No content results match your keyword.

 Up to 10% of patients worldwide can develop a healthcare-associated infection[1].

-Such infections can involve various microorganisms, including bacteria, viruses, fungi, and even multidrug-resistant organisms (MDROs).
+Hospital infections can involve various microorganisms, including bacteria, viruses, fungi, and even multidrug-resistant organisms (MDROs).
 Preventing infections during hospitalization is crucial for all involved parties.
 And you can actively contribute to efforts to reduce such hospital-acquired infections (HAIs).

 How?
 By taking preventive measures and preparing for your hospitalization with a carefully performed antibacterial whole-body wash.
 You should do this even when an ambulatory surgery or a one-day-admission is scheduled – in your own interest and in the interest of all other hospitalized patients as well as of the caregiving staff.